Bishal44/ML_ex3/README.md

 - https://www.tensorflow.org/guide/keras/customizing_what_happens_in_fit

  ## New JN Versions
- - Used segments from 0 to 7 (if u want to execute the code add the sgm 0-7 in reuters_sample folder)
+ - Used segments from 0 to 7 (if u want to execute the code add the sgm 000-007 in reuters_sample folder)
- - 1 Model trained using LSTM32
+ - 1.)
+Single layer model trained using LSTM32 with 20 epochs (Single_layer_LSTM32_20epochs.ipynb), training_time: 00:06:23
  - 2.)
 Single layer model trained using LSTM64 with 20 epochs (LSTM64.ipynb), training_time: 00:07:09
  - 3.)
 Single layer model trained using LSTM128 with 20 epochs (Single_layer_LSTM128_20epochs.ipynb), training_time: 00:12:15
  - 4.)
 Single layer model trained using LSTM32 with 32 epochs (Single_layer_LSTM32_32epochs.ipynb), trainin_time: 00:08:10
- - 5 Model trained using Multilayer LSTM32
+ - 5.)
+Multi layer model trained using LSTM32 with 20 epochs (Multi_Layer_LSTM32_20epochs.ipynb), training_time: 00:07:41
  - 6.)
 Multi-layer model using LSTM64 with 20 epochs (MultiLayer_LSTM64_20epochs.ipynb), training_time: 00:09:33

 ## 10 titles for predictions from data-set (00-07):